 Why Waymark

-Background jobs in webapps are common enough that they deserve to be a primitive of your full-stack toolkit - sitting next to the database, the backend, and the frontend.
-Without that, you're stuck either making blocking requests to your API or spinning up ephemeral tasks that die during a re-deploy or an unlucky container crash.
+Background jobs in webapps are common enough that they deserve to be a primitive of your full-stack toolkit: next to the database, the backend, and the frontend.
+Without a first-class background-job primitive, you're stuck either making blocking requests to your API or spinning up ephemeral tasks that die during an unlucky container crash.

-After a few years of trying most of the ecosystem, I came away with a short list of things a background-job library should provide:
+After a few years of running almost all of the available job libraries and services in production, I came away with a short list of things a background-job library should provide:

-- Control flow you write as ordinary Python.
+• Control flow you write as ordinary Python/Javascript/Golang.

-Nothing on the market quite balances these.
-Waymark is the attempt.
+Nothing on the market quite balances these priorities.
+Waymark is built to.

 The pitch